prokophanzl/prokophanzl.github.io/_pages/about.md

 # Work Experience

+## Research Assistant @ Institute of Psychology, Czech Academy of Sciences (2024-2025)

+As a research assistant at a psycholinguistics lab ([LemonLab](https://lemonlab.cz/)), I contributed to various stages of experimental research, including literature reviews, preparing stimuli, and designing the experiments themselves.
+I led the testing phase of a simultaneous EEG and fNIRS experiment, coordinating participant sessions and ensuring high-quality data collection.

-## Language Teacher @ SPĚVÁČEK (2023-2024)
+## Language Teacher @ SPĚVÁČEK (2023-2025)

-Before my exchange semester in Heidelberg, I worked as an English and Czech language teacher for the [SPĚVÁČEK language school](https://www.jazykovka.info/) in Prague.
+Before and after my exchange semester in Heidelberg, I worked as an English and Czech language teacher for the [SPĚVÁČEK language school](https://www.jazykovka.info/) in Prague.
 I taught students of various levels, ranging from absolute beginners to advanced learners.

 ## Czech Language Teacher @ University of Basel (2022)